katpavan/Code-References/journal.md

 * ASCII was created with the english language in mind.
 Unicode has essentially all the letters of other languages defined by the Unicode numbers.
 This means that ASCII is a subset of Unicode.

 * Here is a great explanation of it [unicode-vs-ascii](https://stackoverflow.com/questions/19212306/whats-the-difference-between-ascii-and-unicode)

+## 4/29/19

+* A good way to set up the database of a social network application is by using graphs.
+Graphs is a data structure that consists of nodes and edges, similar to trees and linked lists.

+* By using BFS, you can find the shortest path between you and another user.